About the Journal

 Peer Review Process

-CJEN operates a blinded review process (single-blind for research and double-blind for other submissions).
+CJEN operates a blinded review process (double-blind for all submissions).
 All contributions will be initially assessed by the editor for suitability for the journal.
 Papers deemed suitable are then typically sent to a minimum of two independent expert reviewers to assess the scientific quality of the paper.
 The Editor is responsible for the final decision regarding acceptance or rejection of articles.
 The Editor's decision is final.

 To facilitate blinding of reviews, please include the following separately: Cover Letter and Title page (with all authors’ details) uploaded via the “for the editor” dialogue box contained in the submission process.
 The title page should include the title, authors' names, affiliations, acknowledgements and any conflicts of interest and funding sources.
 Please also clearly identify the corresponding author.
 A blinded manuscript, including the references, figures, tables and any acknowledgements is uploaded during the submission process.
 Please be sure to remove anything that would make the authorship team easily identified by expert peer reviewers such as the authors' names or affiliations.